 The wiper makes it possible to print on both sides of paper labels specifically designed for duplexing.
-In addition, you can use the wiper to simplex paper labels and duplex paper in the same printer.
+You may also use the wiper when using the printer to print on one side of a label sheet or both sides of a sheet of paper.
 When ordering a new cartridge, be sure to order the cartridge that includes the correct fuser wiper.